Product Demos Don’t Have To Be Boring (Here’s What Works Better)

 It creates a dialogue.
 Instead of delivering a monologue, you’re using your screen share to advance an actual conversation.

-Think about it this way: You probably could talk about your product for hours without stopping.
-That’s your “product ramble playlist.”
-But prospects don’t want to hear your entire playlist – they want to hear the 3 or 4 hits they really care about.
+Think about it this way: you could talk about your product for hours without stopping — that’s your “product ramble playlist.”
+But prospects don’t want to hear your entire playlist.
+They want to hear the 3 or 4 hits they really care about.

 The Selling V: Building Context Before Features